taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"Are the...**BEASTS**...and the Peacekeepers...part of why this outfit is a secret?"**

-Eireena looks pained.
-Asoka looks up at Eireena and Serena.
+Asoka looks pained.

-Asoka: **"And...if it was supposed to save the children of Green Haven Howes...how come there's only *one*??"**

 Eireena places a hand on Asoka's shoulder, gentle but grim.

 Eireena: **"This cuttlefish cloth isn't a gift to take lightly.
 The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**